garciajciro/modeling/README.md

-# Emergency Facility Location Problem Rio Rancho
+# Emergency Facility Location Problem: Rio Rancho

 ## Why are this problem?
 * In this model we are attempting to find the optimal location to place two emergency locations in order to minimize